scikit-learn/enhancement_proposals/slep011/proposal.rst

 estimator RNG varies across folds and the random subset of selected features will vary.
 In other words, the CV strategy that `cross_val_score` uses implicitly depends on the type of the estimators' `random_state` parameter.
+This is unexpected, since the behaviour of `cross_val_predict` should preferably be determined by parameters passed to `cross_val_predict`.

 The same is true for any procedure that performs cross-validation (manual CV, `GridSearchCV`, etc.).
 Things are particularly ambiguous in `GridSearchCV`: